GeraAlcantara/cards-memory-game/README.md

 ### cards-memory-game Base

-You can find the game under the folder gameBase
+You can find the game under the folder gameBase.
 Please review it before you try to implement it in any library.

 Please check the [contribution.md](https://github.com/GeraAlcantara/cards-memory-game/blob/main/CONTRIBUTING.md) for contributing purposes.